dheerajsatyavarapu/FC_PlayerAPI/README.md

 2. urls.py-> views.py (Class Based inherited from APIView)
 3. Query Set retrieval from django models using Django ORM
 4. Serialize retrieved Queryset to JSON format
-5. Sending responce to endpoint.
+5. Sending response to endpoint.

 ### How to Use:
 1. Set up a virtual environiment